 If you have a download speed of 50 Mbps, it will take you only around 11 minutes and 27 seconds to download a 4 GB HD movie.
 But the same file will take almost two hours to download with a 5 Mbps connection.

 If you use Skype or Facetime a lot, you only need a download speed of 0.5 Mbps to make standard calls.
 However, your video quality will not be stellar.
 Your calls will also likely break up, and audio will not sync properly on a slow internet connection.
 For HD video conferencing, you will need an upload speed of 1.5 Mbps.

 For Music or Video Streaming

-For streaming music, you’ll want a download speed of 2 Mbps.
+If you want to stream music, you’ll need a download speed of at least 2 Mbps.
 However, for watching movies on Netflix, Hulu, or Disney Plus, faster internet speeds will give you a better home theater experience.

 With a download speed of 1.5 Mbps, you will be able to view videos properly on low-definition.
 Standard quality will require at least 3 Mbps.
 If you want to watch HD videos without lag or buffering, you will need a download speed of at least 5 Mbps.
 However, for streaming Ultra HD movies with 4K definition, you will want to get a plan with at least 25 Mbps of download speed.

 Take note, however, that in order to enjoy 4K video streaming, 25 Mbps of internet speed isn’t your sole requirement.
 You will also need a 4K-capable TV as well.
 Take a look at our guide on 4K vs 1080p to find out more.